qbx2/sse-mod-skyrim-search-se/README.md

 # Skyrim Search SE

-It is new version of [Skyrim Search Plugin](https://www.nexusmods.com/skyrim/mods/50435/) for Skyrim Special Edition.
+This is an updated version of [Skyrim Search SE](https://www.nexusmods.com/skyrimspecialedition/mods/45689) by qbx2 for Skyrim Anniversary Edition.

 This plugin adds some console commands that allows you to search for NPCs, cells, and quests by FormID/EditorID/Name.
 Moreover, you can find refIds of NPCs, codes for `coc` command, and quest stage number for `completequest` command.